gautami2003/Chest-XRay/README.md

 # Chest-XRay

-Sure, let's summarize the project and outline the implementation steps for GitHub based on the provided code snippets and descriptions.

 ### Summary:
 Our project focuses on developing a deep learning model for chest X-ray image classification using the VGG16 architecture.
 The goal is to accurately classify chest X-ray images into normal and pneumonia categories, aiding healthcare professionals in diagnosing respiratory conditions.
 We leverage transfer learning with the pre-trained VGG16 model, fine-tuning it for our specific classification task.
 The project encompasses data preprocessing, model training, evaluation, and visualization of results.